 The CENL was founded in 1987.
+Its members are the national libraries of the member states of the Council of Europe.
 Its aim is to develop and reinforce the role of national libraries in Europe, particularly in the fulfillment of their core duties, which are conserving the national cultural patrimony and providing access to knowledge for all.
-Its members are the national libraries of the member states of the Council of Europe.
+Bruno Racine, President of the BnF from 2007 to 2016, also chaired the CENL from 2011 to 2015.

 The BnF also sits on the Common Committee between the CENL and the Association of European Publishers working on the deposit of electronic documents.

 Founded in 1927, the IFLA is made up of library associations, librarians and information services and of library and information organizations from the public, private and voluntary sectors.Its objectives: